JosephPassant/Informer-Blood-Glucose-Prediction/readme.md

 * Dropout
 * Training Epochs

+The final JPFormer model is lacated at models/jpformer/jpformer.py.

 #### **4.1.2 Personalised Models**

 Personlised fine-tuning of the JPFormer model was performed for 10 epochs.